 No, I never fear I might misjudge someone who claims to be a prophet.
 You don't have to either when you understand what Scripture says about prophets of God.
 It's pretty easy when you know how.

-1. True prophets are established through signs, wonders, foretelling.
+1. True prophets are established through signs, wonders, fortelling.

-When God made Moses his prophet and sent him to lead Israel, Moses did not take the Christian prophet approach of saying "I'm a prophet of God, believe me and do what I say!" with no evidence.
-He was able to perform three signs God equipped him with (turning waters to blood, turning his staff to a snake and turning his hand leprous).
+When God made Moses his prophet and sent him to lead Israel, Moses did not take the Christian prophet approach of saying "I'm a prophet of God, believe me and do what I say!" with zero evidence.
+Moses was able to perform three signs God equipped him with (turning waters to blood, turning his staff to a snake and turning his hand leprous).

-When God made Samuel a judge and prophet of Israel he also did not take the Christian approach of self-proclamation.
-He made predictions that came true, such as in the story of when he met the future king Saul while looking for a lost sheep.
+Likewise, when God made Samuel a judge and prophet of Israel, he also did not take the Christian approach of "self-proclamation of prophet-hood."
+Samuel made predictions that came true, such as in the story of when he met the future king Saul while looking for a lost sheep.
 That's why it says:

 1 Samuel 3:19-20 (HCSB) — 19 Samuel grew, and the LORD was with him, and He fulfilled everything Samuel prophesied.
 20 All Israel from Dan to Beer-sheba knew that Samuel was a confirmed prophet of the LORD.

 At this point you may be thinking of John the Baptist who it was said never performed a sign.
 But he did not have to.
 It says all the people accepted John as a prophet already for some other reason.
-It could be his notable near-miraculous birth to a priestly family past the age of child-bearing (Luke 1:7,18).
+It could be his notable near-miraculous birth to a priestly family past the age of child-bearing (Luke 1:7, 18).
 It does not say.
 But like Samuel, he was established by God as a prophet so everyone knew.
-His reputation preceded him.
+His "reputation preceded him," as it were.

-There is no Christian prophet today like John that the whole nation knows is a prophet already.
-If a Christian prophet comes out of the blue with no reputation like Moses did, he had better be able to do a sign like Moses or he is not following biblical precedent.
+Today, there is no Christian prophet like that which the whole nation knows is a prophet already.
+So if a Christian prophet comes out of the blue with no reputation like Moses did, he had better be able to do signs like Moses or he is not following biblical precedent.
 He's all wet and we can tell him to "buzz off" with confidence.

-2. True prophets speak in harmony with previous revelation of God.
+2. True prophets speak in harmony with existing revelation of God.

 The Bible teaches that not every "word" should be accepted as true just because a Christian or "prophet" says it.
 They need to be evaluated as Paul taught: